jimfhahn/RecSys-Challenge-2018-main-track/generate-rec.md

 # Generating Recs from Data

 After the similar product engine is built, the system enters training, and finally serving functionality.
-Formally, the commands for this process in PreditionIO are:
+Formally, the commands for this process in PredictionIO are:

 ```
 pio build --verbose